Unseen Japan: A 2 Day Itinerary to Tour Matsumoto in Winter

 Prepare in Advance for the Train Home

-Areas near the return stations and trains will also be considerably congested on the way home.
-It’s best to charge enough money onto your IC card beforehand or, if you’re using tickets instead, to buy your departure ticket when you arrive.
+Areas near the return stations and trains will be considerably congested on the way home, especially during the last few hours before the event ends.
+It’s best to charge your IC card with enough money beforehand, or if you’re using tickets, to buy your departure ticket when you arrive.

 For more details on getting to the venue, please continue reading below!